-- 1. The Personal Choice (PC)-Program provides consumerself-directed home and\community-based services to Medicaid long-term services and supports (LTSS) eligible consumersindividuals.
+- A. The Personal Choice Program provides self-directed home and community-based services to Medicaid long-term services and supports (LTSS) eligible individuals.
 Personal Choice is a long-term care program for individuals with disabilities who are over the age of eighteen (18) or all individuals age sixty-five (65) or over who meet either a high or highest level of care.
-Services are geared toward reducing unnecessary institutionalization by providing specialized home and community-based services to qualified Medicaid consumers participants at an aggregate cost which is less than or equal to the cost of institutional or nursing facility care. - 2.
-The Independent Provider (IP) Program is a self-directed pathway available to all adult LTSS consumers choosing services in an at-home setting who are seeking to self-direct only nonmedical personal care and homemaker services.
-The Independent Provider model is a long-term care program for individuals with disabilities who are over the age of eighteen (18) or all individuals age sixty-five (65) or over who meet either a high or highest level of care.
-The LTSS consumer has the flexibility to hire a trained PCA of choice and self-direct the schedule and way the IP authorized services are provided by the PCA.
+Services are geared toward reducing unnecessary institutionalization by providing specialized home and community-based services to qualified Medicaid participants at an aggregate cost which is less than or equal to the cost of institutional or nursing facility care. - C. Pursuant to R.I.
+Gen. Laws § 40-8.15-2(b), nothing in this Part shall interfere with the regulatory authority of the Rhode Island Department of Health (RIDOH) over individual providers' licensing.